alphagov/govuk-developer-docs/source/manual/attachments.html.md

 # Attachment backups

-We sync all the data to both an offsite backup machine (using Duplicity, from asset-slave-1.backend) and S3 (using s3cmd, from asset-slave-2.backend).
+We sync all the data to both an offsite backup machine (using [Duplicity], from asset-slave-1.backend) and [S3] (using [s3cmd], from asset-slave-2.backend).

 To restore from these locations you would need to pull the files and copy to the master.
 Due to the size of the dataset this could potentially take a very long time.

+[Duplicity]: http://duplicity.nongnu.org 'Bandwidth-efficient encrypted backup'
+[S3]: https://aws.amazon.com/s3/ 'Amazon Simple Storage Service (S3)'
+[s3cmd]: http://s3tools.org/s3cmd 'Command-line tool for the Amazon S3 service'